-We’re now going to head west to St. Pauli, located on the right bank of the Elbe River.
+St. Pauli is located on the right bank of the Elbe River.
 One of the most popular destinations in Hamburg, St. Pauli is the undisputed king of nightlife in the city.

 Hamburg is an unusually quiet city in terms of nightlife, with many places closing by 9 or 10 pm, even on Friday and Saturday nights.
 St. Pauli, however, does not seem to follow this trend.

 Known for its famous and historic red-light district, the area, most specifically around the Reeperbahn portion of the district, features a wide range of wild and vibrant activities.
 A distinctly adult-oriented area, what’s on offer here is vastly different to the majority of the city.